 Every single email is personalized to some extent.
 Our CMO is very much about the right content to the right person.
 We had implemented specific letterhead, envelopes, etc. throughout the organization to ensure that when you receive something from Applied, the address matches your country’s main location.
 He wanted us to do this for digital as well.
 We started with multiple emails for each region to get the right footer address, which later grew into the sophistication that we have today.

 Q2: What are some specific benefits you’ve seen from implementing personalization?

 It saved time for our Demand Gen team significantly!
 It’s much easier to change words or make minor edits within the Dynamic Content than it is to create multiple emails and set up our smart campaigns to send the right one based on country.
 Now, we can just build a single email and schedule it in a simple campaign.

 It also had an unanticipated benefit where it can now flow into our reporting.
 We can actually do our reporting for email statistics based on the Dynamic Content segments as well.
 This is huge for our regional teams!
 It allows us to see how an email performs based on each group.
-For example, we’ve learned now that shorter emails are perform better North American while longer emails are better received in European.
+For example, we’ve learned now that shorter emails perform better in North America while longer emails are better received in Europe.

 Q3: Can you go into detail about efficiencies?